jetrails/magento2-varnish/README.md

 ## Documentation

-A user guide can be found in the [docs](docs) folder.
+The user manual can be found [here](https://learn.jetrails.com/article/magento-2-varnish-extension).
 The information there goes over all the features that the extension offers.
 It also takes you through the installation and configuration process of setting this extension up.

 ## Build System